jac1155mtl/SQL/Learning/SQL All-In-One for Dummies/Notes_Book 1_Getting Started with SQL.md

 ### 1.3.5 THE OBJECT-ORIENTED DATABASE MODEL
 > Defn.
 The *object-oriented database model* accommodates the storage of types of data that don't easily fit into the categories handled by relational databases.

-The object-oriented database management systems (OODBMS) were developed primarily to handle nontext, nonnumeric data such as graphical objects.
+The OODBMSs were developed primarily to handle nontext, nonnumeric data such as graphical objects.
 A relational DBMS typically doesn't do a good job with such (so-called complex) data types.
 An OODBMS uses the same data model as object-oriented programming languages (e.g. Java, C++ and C\#) and works well with such languages.

+>Abbr.
+OODBMS: Object-oriented database management system

 ### 1.3.6 THE OBJECT-RELATIONAL DATABASE MODEL
 > Defn.
 The *object-relational model* is a merger of the relational and object models, and it is designed to capture the strengths of both, while leaving behind their major weaknesses.